jigglypuff-mchp/FTPwLittlefs/readme.md

 </p>

 ### Setting up WFI32-IoT board
-- Connect the Debug USB port on the board to the computer using a micro USB cab
+- Connect the Debug USB port on the board to the computer using a micro USB cable

 ### Running the Application
 - Open the project and launch Harmony3 configurator
 - Enable AP mode and configure softAP credentials from WIFI Service MHC configuration options
-- Save configurations and generate code via MHC
+- Save this configuration and generate code for USER_RECENT merge strategy via MHC.
+Please ignore all suggestions for code removel, from the merge window
 - Build and program the generated code into the hardware using its IDE
 - Open the Terminal application on the computer
 - Connect to the "USB to UART" COM port and configure the serial settings as follows: